solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## Upgrading the tier

-The Azure Portal can be used to scale between `General Purpose` and `Memory Optimized`.
-If a `Basic` tier is chosen, there will be no option to upgrade the tier to `General Purpose` or `Memory Optimized` later.
+The Azure portal and the CLI can be used to scale between the `Burstable`, `General Purpose`, and `Memory Optimized` tiers.
+Tier scaling requires restarting the Flexible Server instance, causing 60-120 seconds of downtime.
-However, it is possible to utilize other techniques to perform a migration/upgrade to a new Azure Database for MySQL instance.

-For an example of a script that will migrate from Basic to another server tier, reference [Upgrade from Basic to General Purpose or Memory Optimized tiers in Azure Database for MySQL].

 ## Scaling the server

-Within the tier, it is possible to scale cores and memory to the minimum and maximum limits allowed in that tier.
-If monitoring shows a continual maxing out of CPU or memory, follow the steps to [scale up to meet demand][Upgrade from Basic to General Purpose or Memory Optimized tiers in Azure Database for MySQL].
+Within the tier, it is possible to scale cores and memory to the minimum and maximum [limits] allowed in that tier.
+If monitoring shows a continual maxing out of CPU or memory, scale up to meet demand.
+You can use an [Azure CLI script][Monitor and scale an Azure Database for MySQL Flexible Server using Azure CLI] to monitor relevant metrics and scale the server.

+## Azure Database for MySQL Memory Recommendations

+An Azure Database for MySQL performance best practice is to allocate enough RAM so that your working set resides almost completely in memory.

+Check if the memory percentage being used in reaching the limits using the metrics for the MySQL server.
+Set up alerts on such numbers to ensure that as the servers reaches limits you can take prompt actions to fix it.
+Based on the limits defined, check if scaling up the database SKU---either to higher compute size or to better pricing tier, which results in a dramatic increase in performance.
+Scale up until your performance numbers no longer drops dramatically after a scaling operation.
+For information on monitoring a DB instance's metrics, see [MySQL DB Metrics].

 ## Moving regions

-Moving a database to a different Azure region depends on the approach and architecture.
-Depending on the approach, it could cause system downtime.

-The recommended process is the same as utilizing read replicas for maintenance failover.
-However, compared to the planned maintenance method mentioned above, the speed to failover is much faster when a failover layer is integrated into the application.
-The application should only be down for a few moments during the read replica failover process.
-More details are covered in the [Business Continuity and Disaster Recovery][72] section.
+It is possible to move a geo-redundant Flexible Server instance to a [paired Azure region] through geo-restore.
+Geo-restore creates a new Flexible Server instance in the paired Azure region based on the current state of the database: point-in-time restore is not supported.

+Geo-restore can be used to recover from a service outage in the primary region.
+However, the Flexible Server instance created in the paired region can only be configured with locally redundant storage, as its paired region (the old primary region) is down.

+To minimize downtime, Flexible Server configuration settings, like VNet or firewall ACLs, can be kept intact.

 ## Server parameters

-As part of the migration, the on-premises [server parameters][73] were likely modified to support a fast egress.
-Also, modifications were made to the Azure Database for MySQL parameters to support a fast ingress.
+As part of the migration, the on-premises [server parameters][71] were likely modified to support a fast egress.
+Also, modifications were made to the Azure Database for MySQL Flexible Server parameters to support a fast ingress.
 The Azure server parameters should be set back to their original on-premises workload-optimized values after the migration.

 However, be sure to review and make server parameters changes that are appropriate for the workload and the environment.
 Some values that were